lukliz/transfer-learning-conv-ai/notes.md

       18719 threads from /r/techsupport
         977 threads from /r/bestof (skipping due to 1363 threads from /r/machinelearning (skipping due
-        329 threads from /r/emojipasta (skipping due to 146 threads from /r/singularity_TEST (skipping
-      19093 threads from /r/RoastMe (skipping due to 169 threads from /r/jokes (skipping due to filter) 1303 threads from /r/copypasta (skipping due to
+        329 threads from /r/emojipasta (skipping due to 19093 threads from /r/RoastMe (skipping due to 169 threads from /r/jokes (skipping due to filter) 1303 threads from /r/copypasta (skipping due to